The sacred and delightful pursuit of beauty

 It’s not hard to discover expressions of beauty in the created order.
 In fact, it’s second nature for most of us, from as early as we can remember.
 Even as young children, we gaze up with a sense of wonder at the stars of the night sky or at the cottony layers of cloud on a summer day.
 We marvel at the variety of creatures, great and small, that we see in the world around us, on our screens or in our picture books.

 As we grow older, our palette for beauty broadens to encompass different kinds of music and art, eloquent words and fine meals.
-It diversifies into regions not everyone would expect: systems and patterns, numbers and ideas.
+It diversifies into areas not everyone would expect: systems and patterns, numbers and ideas.
 We come to see more and more of the vast beauty of the universe, from molecules to galaxies, its power and complexity singing to us of the glory of God.

 Most critically, we learn to recognize beauty in the face, form and character of our fellow women and men, who share with us in the divine image.
 All of this beauty, and much more besides, has been woven by God everywhere into his cosmos.
 He has also put the desire for it into our hearts, along with a sense of eternity, so that we might look beyond the creation to delight in the beauty of the Creator.